Union drop points in a winnable game again, tying 2-2 at Toronto FC

 After Jozy Altidore tied the score at 1-1 in the 67th minute off a broken play, an even more fluky Jack Elliott own goal put the Union in a 2-1 hole.

-Was it coincidental that Curtin had started the same lineup for three straight games in seven days?
-After Saturday’s win over Nashville over days, Union manager Jim Curtin admitted that starting the same lineup twice in a row was a risk.
-Well, it was so much of a risk that he did it again here - and this time, it sure looked like it backfired.
+Was it coincidental that Union manager Jim Curtin had started the same lineup for three straight games in seven days?
+After Saturday’s win over Nashville, Curtin admitted that starting the same lineup twice in a row was a risk.
+Well, it was so much of a risk that he did it again here — and this time, it sure looked like it backfired.

 There’s been evidence all season that not running Bedoya into the ground is good for him.
-And there’s been evidence all season ample evidence that Quinn Sullivan and Jack McGlynn can do the job late in games.
+And there’s been ample evidence all season that Quinn Sullivan and Jack McGlynn can do the job late in games.

 Then again, it doesn’t seem a good idea to ever run any player into the ground.